Celebrate and explore

 This ensemble combines students from the Academy String Orchestra with elements of a modern rock orchestra.
 This ensemble will perform contemporary rock music with a orchestra flair.

-THE RESERVE JAZZ PROJECT
+THE WRA JAZZ BAND

 This collaborative ensemble features students from band, orchestra and choir.
 This ensemble is a unique form of marching music activity.
 This activity combines Music, Movement / Dance and Theater to tell a story.
 This all takes place in a gym.
 This ensemble will travel and participate in the Ohio Indoor Performance Association and Winterguard International competitive